 Your application for the issue of a letter of credit will be reviewed in accordance with the Bulgarian law and UBB’s internal rules.

 The bank and the ordering party may not cancel a letter of credit after notification to the Beneficiary.
 The letter of credit may be cancelled or amended only with the Beneficiary's consent.
 UBB undertakes to make payments only under irrevocable letters of credit.

 By including in the required documents such ones that could prove good performance of the seller’s obligations.

 Through an irrevocable commitment of a bank - the payment is not subject to the creditworthiness of the buyer and the payment will be received after submission of documents that meet strictly the conditions of the letter of credit.

 The payment under the letter of credit shall take place only if the buyer gives his consent to accept the submitted non-compliant documents.

 In these operations, banks only check the documents and do not express an opinion on the goods/services to which these documents refer.

 A letter of credit is an independent and separate commitment from a commercial contract.

 The confirmation of a letter of credit is a separate and independent commitment of the confirming bank in addition to that of the issuing bank and means that the confirming bank has to make a payment according to the conditions of the letter of credit when it receives regular documents in case the issuing bank does not fulfil the commitment.
-KBC Bank adds its confirmation to letters of credit at its own discretion and subject to certain conditions if requested by the issuing bank and/or if requested by the Beneficiary against a current fee set by the Bank.
+UBB adds its confirmation to letters of credit at its own discretion and subject to certain conditions if requested by the issuing bank and/or if requested by the Beneficiary against a current fee set by the Bank.